 Synthetic fabrics like polyester work well.
 Merino wool is another popular fabric.
 You want to avoid cotton because it takes forever to dry.
 It also doesn’t provide any insulation when it gets wet.
 Down should be avoided as well for the same reasons.

-A good rainy weather cycling layering system includes:
+A good rainy season cycling layering system includes:

 - Base layer– You wear this layer directly against your skin.
 Merino wool works perfectly because it provides insulation even when it gets wet.
 Even if you get soaked to the bone, you can still stay somewhat warm.
 As an added benefit it’s odor resistant.
 Synthetic thermal long underwear also works well as a base layer.